segelt/todolistapp-demo-project/README.md

     cd to root of the project\
     docker compose up -d --build\
-    Navigate to localhost:80 from any browser
+    Navigate to http://localhost:4500/swagger/index.html from any browser

+    Docker compose maps the container port 80 to port 4500.

 - Deployment using visual studio:

     The application can be built and executed using Visual Studio.
+There is a build configuration *ToDoListApp* that can be run.
 A PostgreSql instance needs to be running on the host machine.
     A valid connection string should be passed either by setting the "**Conn_Str**" environment variable, or by supplying the connection string on AppSettings file, by setting the **ConnectionStrings.TodoAppDb** key.
+    The application can be reached from: http://localhost:5179/swagger/index.html

 Database migrations are executed at the startup of the application.